-Although data regarding companies’ sustainability is available in the US, the same cannot be said for other countries.
+Although data regarding sustainability is available in the US, the same cannot be said for other countries.
 This makes it difficult for investors to make the right choice.

 Investment fees for ESG investment options might be higher than other options available.
 That’s because ESG investments require rigorous research and investigation, which adds up to the costs.

-If ESG investments investigate options based on all three components, what are SRIs?
+If ESG investments investigate options based on all three components, what is socially responsible investing (SRI)?

 The answer is simple.
-While ESG provides a more general outlook on potential investments’ sustainability, SRI looks into the investor’s specific concerns, taking a more values-based investing approach.
+While ESG provides a more general outlook on potential investments’ sustainability, SRI investing looks into the investor’s specific concerns, taking a more values-based investing approach.

 Mainly, SRI helps screen investment options based on the investor’s moral, ethical, and religious values.
 To get the difference straight, let’s look at it this way.

 On the other hand, if you’re a PETA member and are looking for companies that avoid animal testing, you go for socially responsible investment options.

-For instance, the Methodist Movement preached its followers against investing in ‘sin stocks.’
+For instance, the Methodist Movement preached to its followers against investing in ‘sin stocks.’
 These included companies that generated any of their revenue by selling alcohol, firearms, or tobacco.

 As a Muslim investor, you can go for SRI products that help you include only Sharia-compliant investments into your portfolio.
 This means that according to your values, you won’t be dealing with any companies getting revenue from pork, alcohol, or firearms.

-Another aspect that makes SRI funds different from ESG investments is the lack of a gray area.
+Another aspect that makes the investment strategies from SRI funds different from ESG funds is the lack of a gray area.

-While ESG investments rate the available options according to the three aspects, the companies can still practice unethical means while staying within the allowed percentage.
+While ESG investments rate the available options according to the three aspects, a company can still practice unethical means while staying within the allowed percentage.

-However, SRI completely excludes the companies that don’t match your ethical values from your portfolio.
+However, SRI completely excludes a company that doesn’t match your ethical values from your portfolio.
 This means it’s more straightforward but less reward-focused in the long run.

 Is SRI the Ultimate Choice for You?